 Ability to Use the Integration Argument Score: 4

 Criteria 4: A Logical Software Category for SAP?

 It is difficult to say.

 Something that goes unmentioned is that companies drastically underuse the information they already collect.
 IoT creates haystacks of information that must be organized and analyzed.
-In short to medium term, I would not see IoT as a big opportunity if we take the example of factory equipment.
+In the short to medium term, I would not see IoT as a big opportunity if we take the example of factory equipment.
 Do companies benefit from knowing exactly what that equipment is doing at any time?
-So the milling machine is milling at a specific rate per hour, and that compares versus the specification as it is running 20% below capacity.
+So the milling machine is milling at a specific rate per hour, and that compares versus the specification as it runs 20% below capacity.
 I suppose there could be a benefit to knowing that, but there is also the question of analytical bandwidth.
 Developing what SAP is describing is a lot of work and will require many new areas to be developed.
 Some things, like truck locations, are already known by companies through GPS tracking.

 A Logical Software Category for SAP Score: 2

 Score reasoning (Based on the short to medium time horizon).